commercionetwork/commercionetwork/x/did/spec/01_state.md

 # State

-The `x/did` module keeps state of Identities, represented as the evolution of the DID Document and Metadata for a certain DID.
+The `did` module keeps state of Identities, represented as the evolution of the DID Document and Metadata for a certain DID.

 ## Store